hansoksendahl/bats/README.md

-# Head's up this is being updated to work with Ruby 2.0
+# Update

+Hans here, I am dusting off this framework and updating it to work with Ruby 2.0.
+Get ready for some meta-programming micro-framework goodness in two-point-ohhh!

     ~~~(^._.^)~~~ Bats!